 1. Make sure you schedule time to clean and tidy up before a viewing

 If you shudder at the thought of having someone looking at your house through your children’s mess, be sure to tidy up and clean around before someone comes for a viewing.
-From my experience, some of the things that people look at when they are viewing a house are, how clean the carpets are (and if they need replacing), how clean the sinks/baths/showers are, and the state of the windows.
+From my experience, some of the things that people look at when they are viewing a house are, how clean the carpets are (and if they need replacing), how clean the sinks/baths/showers are, and the state of the windows and bifold doors.
 A brilliantly easy way to keep on top of the cleaning is to use something like Scrub Daddy.
 It’s an amazing, face-shaped all-purpose sponge that differs in texture depending on the temperature of the water you’re using.
 It’s non-stick, and you can even keep Scrub Daddy clean and sanitary in the dishwasher!
 You might as well make cleaning fun, right?
 My kids love using this as well.
 I regularly catch my 5 year old scrubbing the floor with Scrub Daddy when he’s spilled something!
 Find out where to buy Scrub Daddy.

 2. Potentially look into depersonalising rooms

 Murals on walls and children’s themed wallpapers all may look nice, but it’s not versatile.
 The majority of potential buyers want versatile rooms, so minimalistic colours would go a long way.

 3. Take your children out whilst a viewing is happening

 It’s quite distracting for the buyer when children are in the house whilst there’s a viewing.
 But most of the time, you don’t have to be in your house during a viewing, they only last up to 30 minutes, so go for a walk and get some fresh air with the kids!